 There are many thousands of products out there that are available to a field photographer and hiker, and it is really hard to determine what products fit your needs.
 It can be really frustrating, because not all of these products are available for you to see in your local store.
 Besides, how do you really know if something is going to work for you unless you test it out for a few days?

-Note that for product links to Amazon from this page, I may get a very small commission if you make the purchase through this link.
+Note that for product links to Amazon from this page, as an Amazon Associate, I may earn a small commission from qualifying purchases.
 These commissions help cover a portion of my expenses for running this website.
 And, again, I use everything that I list here.

 Please also view my Wildflower Books page, where I list the books that I rely on.